Short history of the Palestine and Israel conflict and why supporting Israel matters for America’s future

 Eventually, Canaan was conquered in succession by the Assyrians, Babylonians, Persians, Alexander the Great, the Seleucids, and the Roman Empire.

 Canaan: The Land of Judeae

-Judeae or Judea incorporated Judea, Samaria, and Idumea in ancient Israel.
-Today, they are internationally recognized as a part of the Palestinian territories.
+Judea, including Samaria and Idumea, was part of ancient Israel.
+Today, it’s recognized as part of the Palestinian territories.

 2. Muslim conquest of Jerusalem

-With very few natural resources, the dry lands of Israel have been the object of empires and nations for thousands of years.
-But the Muslim conquerors seemed to have cemented their roots in the land of Judea, which we now call modern Palestine.
+Despite having few natural resources, the dry arid lands of Israel have been the object of various empires and nations for thousands of years.
+Muslims have the strongest claim to their land.

 Islamization of Jerusalem

-The Islamization of Jerusalem took more than five centuries.
-In the early 690s, the Dome of the Rock was built over the Foundation Stone, the site of the historic Jewish Temple.
-Various Muslim structures were built on the mount, including memorial sites and gates in Israel.
+Islamization of Jerusalem spanned over 500 years.
+In the early 690s, the Dome of the Rock was built on the “foundation stone,” the location of the former Jewish Temple.

 List of Israel’s conquerors